stellarwp/memoize/README.md

 ### Caching with closures

-Memoize also supports caching closures as values that get resolved when retrieved from the cache.
+Memoize also supports using closures as values that get resolved before setting in the cache.

-#### Simple example
 ```php
 use StellarWP\Memoize\Memoizer;